Deploying AI/ML Models in Kubernetes using Seldon Core, Istio and MetalLB

 6.2.3 Send a request to our Machine Learning model deployed using SeldonDeployment

-Every model deployed exposes a standarised User Interface to send requests using our OpenAPI schema.
+Every deployed model exposes a standardized User Interface to send requests using the OpenAPI schema.

 curl -X POST http://$GATEWAY_URL/seldon/seldon/iris-model/api/v1.0/predictions \